 Every business can see times when sales are slow, but repeating the same sales techniques and hoping for different results can lead to even more frustration for business owners.
-Instead, try one (or more) of these 11 ideas today to help improve revenue.
+Instead, try one (or more) of these 11 ideas today to help boost business revenue.

 For this you need good, better, and best product or service levels.
 Talk to the customers, understand their needs, and when a good fit, offer the more upscale version.